sarah-moore/sarah-moore.github.io/_posts/2022-09-01-NU-Grad-School-Resources.md

 Originally compiled by Sarah Moore in March 2022.
 Last updated August 16, 2022.

 Some of these are specific to Northwestern University.
-But, this should give you an idea of some resoureces to look for at your own university!
+But, this should give you an idea of some resources to look for at your own university!

 **Tools to make life easier**